11

 In The Debrief, our Practice Leaders across CEE share updates on recent and upcoming legislation, consider the impact of recent court decisions, showcase landmark projects, and keep our readers apprised of the latest developments impacting their respective practice areas.

-Wolf Theiss has advised joint lead managers and bookrunners Raiffeisen Bank International and M.M.Warburg & Co on the exchange offer of bonds issued by UBM Development in 2019 and 2021 and on the subsequent cash subscription offer of the EUR 93 million 7% green bond 2024-2029.
-DLA Piper advised UBM Development.
+Wolf Theiss has advised joint lead managers and joint bookrunners Raiffeisen Bank International and Montega Markets on the exchange offer for UBM Development’s outstanding 2019 and 2021 bonds and the subsequent cash subscription offer of UBM’s EUR 75 million 6.750% Green Bond due 2025–2030.
+DLA Piper advised UBM.

 Wolf Theiss at a Glance